eawidiatno/eawidiatno/README.md

 <h3 align="center">A Flutter programmer who keeps you alive 😜</h3>

 - 🌱 &ensp;I’m currently learning Flutter ❤️
-- 🗿 &ensp;I am adopters of Flutter, it has been more than 1 years
+- 🗿 &ensp;I am adopters of Flutter, it has been more than 6 months

 - ⚡ &ensp;Fun fact: I love reading